kaza2603/Group-9-Hackaoton-2-2023/README.md

 # Description
 ## Medina Legend 🎮
-"Medina League" is a C++ text-based, adventure-fantasy multiplayer game that our group 9 created!
+"Medina Legend" is a C++ text-based, adventure-fantasy multiplayer game that our group 9 created!
 The game sets in a fantasy world where two players with different roles (Player 1 & Player 2) must cooperate together to fight the darkness by beating up multiple enemies with different attributes.
 The player will need to accumulate coins by beating low-level monsters and using them to buy skills in the shop.
 This game is a combination of action-packed to guide the players through the journey of defeating the main boss.

 # Features 🧰
  - It is a multiplayer (2-player) game
  - It has 5 stages with a different enemy (linked list)
- -  Load and save game
+ - Load and save the game
+ - Class and object for data encapsulation

+# Playing the game 🎲
+Upon starting the game, player 1 will be assigned to the role "Fighter" with a skill of physical damage and player 2 will be assigned to the role "Mage" with a skill of magical damage.
+These roles will affect the gameplay, as different levels and challenges may become hard or easy based on the character's strengths and weaknesses.

+After every stage is cleared, you will be given the option to buy equipment and food in the shop.
+Use the chance to increase your skill to help through this adventure.

  - **Stage 1:** Minion (low-tier monster)
  - **Stage 2:** Find the Exit from the witch
  - **Stage 3:** The wizard
  - **Stage 4:** The Guardian
  - **Stage 5 (Final):** Defeat the final bos

-# Playing the game 🎲
-Upon starting the game, player 1 will be assigned to the role "Fighter" with a skill of physical damage and player 2 will be assigned to the role "Mage" with a skill of magical damage.
-These roles will affect the gameplay, as different levels and challenges may become hard or easy based on the character's strengths and weaknesses.

-After every stage is cleared, you will be given the option to buy equipment in the shop.
-Use the chance to increase your skill to help through this adventure.

-- **Stage 1:** Use commands number 1 or 2 to defeat the enemy minion and collect gold.
-- **Stage 2:** Both players will take a turn to guess the correct room that has the key to exit.
-If either one player is guessing the room that contains the witch, the player will get attacked.
-- **Stage 3:** The wizard will choose randomly from either two players and asked a puzzle.
-If the player failed to answer, it will get attacked.
-To clear this stage, both players must defeat the wizard.
-- **Stage 4:** Right before entering the final stage, Players need to face the Guardian and answer four formidable questions that will rely on the player's problem-solving skills.
-- **Stage 5:** Defeat the final boss with your accumulation of skill and experience.

 ### Special Tips: 💡
 **Read the Introduction:** Familiarize yourself with the game's introductory text, which sets the stage for your adventure and provides essential background information about the game.